 So how much should you save in your emergency fund?
 A good rule-of-thumb is to have six months’ of living expenses saved up.
 In addition, be sure to keep your emergency fund in a safe place — you certainly want it to be there when you need it.
 Don’t worry about earning a ton on it, no one ever became rich by making money off their emergency fund, just make sure it’s safe and accessible.

-Without a will, guess who decides what happens with your finances and your kids?
+Without a will is , guess who decides what happens with your finances and your kids?
 The government!
 Do you really want to let your state decide these issues for you?

-To avoid this bad money move, you need a will and the other documents that account for good inheritance tax planning.
+To avoid this a financial money mistakes move, you need a will and the other documents that account for good inheritance tax planning.
 And be sure to update them regularly as your life situation changes.

 I think of insurance as a very big emergency fund that supplements your cash emergency fund.
 It covers the things you couldn’t save up to cover in advance, helping to replace/protect the largest assets you have – your career, your home, your investments – if you experience a major accident, death, or injury.